arielgarmendia/theTranslator.API/README.md

                 - This allows us to one-time download the modules used in *theTranslator.Google.Translator/GoogleTranslator.py* implementation.
                 - See *theTranslator.Google.Translator/GoogleTranslatorPythonNet.cs* for the translation process using *Python.Included* and *Python.Net*
                 - This approach works, but not as well as we desire.
-                - **Problem**: I¥ve managed to only make two translations using the *Web** app connecting to the *WebAPI*.
+                - **Problem**: I¬¥ve managed to only make two translations using the *Web** app connecting to the *WebAPI*.
 At third attempt the *Python* code, called from *.Net* stops working, no response.
-I suspect there¥s a problem when accessing *Google Tranlate* from an unofficial implementation.
+I suspect there¬¥s a problem when accessing *Google Tranlate* from an unofficial implementation.

                 ```csharp
                 dynamic GoogleTranslatorModule = Py.Import("GoogleTranslator");